IBM/presto-iceberg-lab/docs/lab-1/README.md

 ## 1. Build the minimal Hive metastore image

 In order to use Iceberg with Presto, we have to set up an underlying catalog.
 Recall that Iceberg is a table format rather than a catalog itself.
 The Iceberg table format manages *most* of its metadata in metadata files in the underlying storage (in this case MinIO s3 object storage) alongside the raw data files.
-A small amount of metadata, however, still requires the use of a meta-datastore, which when using Presto can be provided by Hive, Nessie, Glue, or Hadoop.
+A small amount of metadata, however, still requires the use of a meta-datastore, which when using Presto can be provided by Hive, Nessie, Glue, Hadoop, or via a REST server implementation.
 This "Iceberg catalog" is a central place to find the current location of the current metadata pointer for a table.
 We are using the Hive metastore in this case.

 We'll build a minimal Hive metastore image from the Dockerfile included in this repo.